Skip to main content

 1. Businessman:

-The entrepreneur will be counted as a non-salaried person.
-In those cases in which dedication of less than 1,800 hours/year can be accredited for objective reasons, such as retirement, disability, plurality of activities or temporary closure of the operation, the effective time dedicated to the activity will be computed.
+The employer will be counted as a non-salaried person.
+In cases where it can be proven that less than 1,800 hours/year have been dedicated due to objective reasons, such as retirement, disability, multiple activities or temporary closure of the operation, the actual time dedicated to the activity will be counted.

-In the case of carrying out a seasonal economic activity, the calculation of the non-salaried personal module will be carried out based on the hours dedicated to the activity, which must include those dedicated to the tasks of management, organization and planning of the activity. and, in general, those inherent to the ownership of the same, which must at least be valued in the proportional part that corresponds to 0.25 person/year and the time period in which the activity is carried out.
+In the case of carrying out a seasonal economic activity, the calculation of the non-salaried personnel module will be carried out based on the hours dedicated to the activity, which must include those dedicated to the tasks of management, organization and planning of the activity and, in general, those inherent to the ownership of the same, which must at least be valued in the proportional part corresponding to 0.25 person/year and the time period in which the activity is carried out.

-2. Spouse and minor children of the businessman:
+2. Spouse and minor children of the entrepreneur:

-The spouse and minor children of the owner of the activity who live with him will be counted as a non-salaried person, when they work in the activity for at least 1,800 hours/year.
+The spouse and minor children of the activity holder who live with him/her will be counted as non-salaried persons when they work in the activity for at least 1,800 hours/year.

-When the number of hours of work per year is less than 1,800, the proportion between the number of hours actually worked in the year and 1,800 will be estimated as the amount of the non-salaried person.
+When the number of hours worked per year is less than 1,800, the amount of the non-salaried person will be estimated as the proportion existing between the number of hours actually worked in the year and 1,800.

 The number of units of the "non-salaried personnel" module will be expressed with two decimal places.

-Important: Non-salaried personnel with a degree of disability equal to or greater than 33 percent will be counted at 75 percent.
-For these purposes, the situation existing on the date of accrual of the tax (normally December 31) will be taken into consideration.
+Important: Non-salaried staff with a disability level equal to or greater than 33% will be counted at 75%.
+For these purposes, the situation existing on the date the tax is due (normally, December 31) will be taken into consideration.

-B. Special rule for counting the spouse and minor children of the businessman
+B. Special rule for calculating the spouse and minor children of the entrepreneur

-When the spouse or minor children of the employer are considered non-salaried, they will be counted at 50%, provided that the owner of the activity is counted in full, before applying, where appropriate, the reduction provided for people with disabilities. previously mentioned, and there is no more than one salaried person.
+When the spouse or minor children of the entrepreneur are considered non-salaried, they will be counted at 50%, provided that the owner of the activity is counted in full, before applying, where applicable, the reduction provided for people with disabilities mentioned above, and there is no more than one salaried person.

-The 50% reduction will be applied after having applied, where appropriate, the corresponding reduction for the degree of disability equal to or greater than 33%.
+The 50% reduction will be applied after having applied, where applicable, the corresponding reduction for a degree of disability equal to or greater than 33%.

-Example: Determination of the number of units of the "non-salaried personnel" module used in the activity
+Example: Determination of the number of units of the "non-salaried personnel" module employed in the activity

-Mr. RGC, who has a recognized degree of disability of 33 percent, is the owner of a bar in which only he and his spouse work, stating that both are affiliated with the Social Security self-employed worker regime.
+Mr RGC, who has a recognised disability of 33%, owns a bar where only he and his wife work, and both are registered with the Social Security self-employed workers' scheme.

 Solution:

-Since there is no requirement for the spouse of the owner of the activity to join the general Social Security regime, he or she is considered "non-salaried personnel."
+Since the requirement for the spouse of the owner of the activity to be affiliated to the general Social Security regime is not met, he or she is considered "non-salaried personnel".

 1. Hours not worked: (83 ÷ 365) x 1,800 hours/year = 409 hours